Hair is initially white (no pigment) and gets its natural color from a type of pigment called melanin.

 Melanin begins forming (melanogenesis) in utero and is produced by specialized pigment cells called melanocytes.
 These cells are located at the opening of the skin’s surface where the hair grows.

 When a hair is being formed, melanocytes inject pigment into epithelial cells within the hair follicle (a sac from which the hair grows).

 Hair has only two types of pigments – dark (eumelanin) and light (phaeomelanin) – but they create a wide range of colors.
 Your natural hair color is determined by the amount of and blending of melanin in the middle layer of the hair shaft (cortex).

 White hair has no pigment.
 Gray hair has a reduced amount of pigment.
 The mixture of pigmented hair and white hair produces the perception of “gray hair”.

-Hair loses color and starts to gray when pigment cells die and levels of enzymes decrease.
+Hair loses color and starts to gray when pigment cells (melanocytes and melanocyte stem cells) age and disappear and levels of enzymes decrease.
 The chances of your hair color turning gray increase 10-20% every decade after your 30th birthday.

 Free Radicals Age Pigment Cells

 The aging of melanocytes may be associated with highly reactive free oxygen radicals that damage DNA in the nucleus and mitochondria.
 The originator of this oxidation process is hydrogen peroxide, a byproduct of oxygen metabolism (energy production).
 As a result:

 - Factors that affect cell death within the cells no longer regulate properly